kangks/speech-to-speech-amazon-nova-sonic/README.md

 Voice recordings are a critical component of the system, with comprehensive management features:

-- **Storage**: All recordings stored in designated S3 buckets
+- **Storage**: All recordings stored in designated S3 buckets using Daily's cloud recording service
-- **Access**: Secure access through API Gateway with proper authentication
+- **Access**: Direct access to S3 with appropriate IAM permissions and policies
-- **Organization**: Recordings organized by session, date, and user
+- **Organization**: Recordings organized by session, date, and user with hierarchical folder structure
 - **Retention**: Configurable retention policies to meet compliance requirements
-- **Playback**: Web interface for browsing and playing recordings
+- **Playback**: Web interface for browsing and playing recordings with streaming capabilities
 - **Download**: Secure download capabilities for authorized users

 The recordings functionality allows users to:
-- List recordings stored in the S3 bucket
+- Access recordings stored in the S3 bucket using AWS SDK or pre-signed URLs
-- Browse folders when clicked
+- Browse and manage recordings with appropriate authentication and authorization
-- Play audio and video files when clicked
+- Stream audio and video files directly from S3
-- Download other file types
+- Download files with proper content-type headers for different file types

+This implementation maintains security through IAM policies and role-based access control while allowing direct access to recordings stored in S3 buckets.

 ## Backend Architecture